james168ma/personal-website/subpages/About.md

 I think this website will mostly be a place for me to show off some of the projects I've made over the years.
 I added a blog in too because I felt like it.
 I'll ~~probably~~ hopefully keep it updated often.

+# What I'm Working On

+Right now I'm working on making a comment section for the blog posts, but that'll require me to learn how to make server-generated webpages generated at runtime. hopefully I'll have it done soon!